EU leaders set to meet at Versailles summit focused on Ukraine conflict | DW | 10.03.2022

 Latvian Prime Minister Krisjanis Karins, whose country borders on Russia, said ahead of the talks that it was "important to show a clear, open door for EU membership for Ukraine, that the path is open for them to take."

-Ukraine already has agreements on free trade and on closer political and economic ties with the EU.
+Ukraine already has agreements on free trade, as well as closer political and economic ties with the EU.

 tj/kb (AP, Reuters)